Beveridgean Unemployment Gap: Introduction

-Since the efficient unemployment rate is slow-moving while the actual unemployment rate is countercyclical, the unemployment gap is countercyclical.
-We infer that the US unemployment gap is almost never zero: the US labor market does not operate efficiently.
-In fact the unemployment gap is generally positive, averaging 1.6 percentage points over 1951--2019, so the US labor market is generally inefficiently slack.
-The unemployment gap is especially high in slumps, reaching for instance 5 percentage points in 1982 and 6.5 points in 2010: unsurprisingly, inefficiencies are exacerbated in slumps.
+As the efficient unemployment rate remains within a narrow band while the actual unemployment rate fluctuates widely, the unemployment gap is almost never zero.
+Hence, the US labor market is generally inefficient.
+In fact, the unemployment gap is generally positive, averaging $1.4$ percentage points, so the US labor market is generally inefficiently slack.
+Furthermore, just like the unemployment rate, the unemployment gap is countercyclical.
+For instance, the unemployment gap reached $6.2$ percentage points in 2009, in the aftermath of the Great Recession.
+Therefore, the US labor market is especially inefficiently slack in slumps.\footnote{These findings are consistent with those in \ct[figure 3]{LMS15}.
+They find that the US labor market is generally inefficient, and is inefficiently slack in slumps.
+However, by using a simpler model without insurance considerations, we are able to obtain further results.
+First, we derive a formula for the unemployment gap and measure the gap, instead of just signing it.
+Second, our formula applies to any Beveridgean model, not just the matching model.
+Third, we obtain a diagrammatical representation of efficiency, which clarifies conceptual issues.}

-The most uncertain statistic in our formula is the social cost of unemployment, which corresponds to one minus the social value of nonwork.
-Our midrange estimate for the social value of nonwork is 0.25, meaning that the value from home production and recreation during unemployment replaces 25\% of the marginal product of labor.
-For other plausible estimates of the social value of nonwork, the efficient unemployment rate does not change too much: from a low-end estimate of 0 to a high-end estimate of 0.5, the average efficient unemployment rate only increases by 1.5 percentage points.
-In contrast, some macroeconomic studies argue that the social value of nonwork is almost 1.
-Under this calibration the efficient unemployment rate is so high that unemployment is always inefficiently low---even during the Great Recession.
-This result seems implausible, suggesting that such calibration understates the social cost of unemployment.
+\paragraph{Robustness} We explore the sensitivity of the US unemployment gap to alternative values of the sufficient statistics.
+We find that for all plausible estimates of the sufficient statistics, the unemployment gap remains within $1.2$ percentage points of its baseline.
+Thus our conclusions that the US labor market is generally inefficient and inefficiently slack in slumps are robust to alternative calibrations.